redjohnsh/arewelibadwaitayet/README.md

 If you come across an app that's missing from our list, you can actively contribute by forking this repository and adding it to the appropriate data file.
 Each app entry should include four mandatory fields.
 Note that the app **must** be published on [Flathub](https://flathub.org) for it to be considered.

-We appreciate your contributions and look forward to growing our collection of LibAdwaita-powered apps!
+We appreciate your contributions and look forward to growing our collection of Adwaita-powered apps!